Last Updated on April 24, 2021 by Alabi M. S.

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-Pupil’s Activities – Pray to become a Christian if they want.
+Pupil’s Activities – Listen, ask questions and state steps to become a Christian.

 4. Summarizes the lesson on the board.

 Pupil’s Activities – Copy as the teacher writes.